 John M. DeCicco, research professor, UMEI.

-Alex Truelove, research assistant, UMEI, and M.S. candidate, School of Natural Resources and Environment.
+Alex Truelove, research assistant; M.S.
+2017, School of Natural Resources and Environment.

-Amy C. Moors, interdisciplinary diversity researcher, Purdue University; formerly, research fellow, University of Michigan Energy Institute.
+Amy C. Moors, interdisciplinary diversity researcher, Purdue University; formerly research fellow and lead Energy Survey analyst 2015-16, University of Michigan Energy Institute.

-The telephone interviews are performed by the University of Michigan Surveys of Consumers research staff under the direction of Richard Curtin at ISR.
+The telephone interviews and data coding are performed by the University of Michigan Surveys of Consumers research staff under the direction of Richard Curtin at ISR.

 Past U-M Energy Survey researchers include:

 Lisa Neidert, data scientist at ISR, led the data analysis and contributed to reporting energy survey results through 2015.

 Diego Horna Munoz, M.S.
 2015 in Urban Planning and Natural Resources and Environment, contributed to the data analysis and reporting of the energy survey’s first-year results.